DVillers77/HTML-AND-CSS-PROJECTS/ASSIGNMENT_INDEX.md

 - [index.html](accessibility-assignment/index.html) (This file was modified to create two versions: an inaccessible and an accessible one for screen reader testing).

 ---

+#### Step 438: SUBSECTION B: MISTAKES TO AVOID

+### Date Completed: 2025-08-09

+### Objective:

+- The student is beginning a new subsection focused on "MISTAKES TO AVOID."
+The following lessons will cover a series of common HTML errors.

+### Core Course Concepts:

+- Not applicable.

+### Relevant Files:

+- Not applicable.

+---